patriciateroltolsa/Pacman/README.md

 ## How to play
 Use followed keys to move pacman for eating food and running away from the ghost!

-* -w : move pacman up
+* -w : move pacman in current direction

-* -s : move pacman down
+* -s : rotate pacman to back

-* -d : move pacman right
+* -d : rotate pacman to right

-* -a : move pacman left
+* -a : rotate pacman to left

 * space : restart the game